 In 2010, after Robb’s daughters graduated high school, he turned the STARS program over to Tewksbury’s Paul Borsetti.
 Paul’s daughters, Victoria and Grace, went through the STARS program until their graduation.
 He officially changed the name to “Voorhees Stars” in 2011, to focus the talent pool for players in the Voorhees High School sending district towns.
 Coach Paul’s players’ recipe for success on and off the field was fostered by an impressive coaching staff, including Matt Governali, John Roncoroni, Ken Steiner, and Tracy Tiger.
 Coach Steiner and Paul led the STARS HS Division to three consecutive MSGSL Championships from 2015-2017.

-In 2016, the STARS torch was passed onto Mario Colitti of Tewksbury, who sits on the Board of the Tewksbury Athletic Association (TAA), and whose daughter Caroline plays for his teams.
-Coach Mike Ricciardulli and his loyal assistants, Brett Lewis and Jim Puglia, have coached the same core group of players for five consecutive years with continued success.
+In 2017, the STARS torch was passed onto Mario Colitti of Tewksbury, who sits on the Board of the Tewksbury Athletic Association (TAA), and whose daughter Caroline plays for his teams.
+Coach Mike Ricciardulli and his loyal assistants, Brett Lewis and Jim Puglia, have coached the same core group of players for six consecutive years with continued success.
 The program is no longer limited to players that hale from Voorhees High School towns, but welcomes all qualified players in the area.
 We have players from Hunterdon, Morris, Warren, and Somerset Counties.
 The STARS are a 501(c) non-profit organization that relies exclusively on donations and volunteers.